i3D-net/ONE-GameHosting-SDK/readme.md

 2. Easy-to-use C API interface for maximum language compatibility.
 3. Source-only build allowing for "copy and drop-in" of files.
 4. Supported platforms:
-    - Windows 10 Pro with Visual Studio 2017, 2019, 2022 and VSCode
+    - Windows 10 Pro with Visual Studio 2017, 2019 or VSCode
     - Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04 with VSCode

-### Layout

-The SDK consists of code to support game integration of the One Game Hosting service and provides addional components that aid in testing and development.

-1. [Arcus](one/arcus/readme.md) is the server library that enables communication between the Game Server and the scaling environment in the One Hosting Platform.
-It is to be integrated into the Game Server.
-It provides a TCP server for communication and contains a C/C++ implementation of the Arcus protocol and messages.
-2. [Ping](one/ping/readme.md) is a client library that provides a way to obtain ping-server addresses from the ONE backend and offers utilities to ping these servers as part of the matchmaking features in a game's player client code.
-3. [Fake](one/fake/readme.md) contains samples for integration, development and testing of SDK components.
-4. [Tests](tests/readme.md) contains all automated tests for the SDK source code.
-5. [Docs](docs/readme.md) contains additional readme files and DOxygen configuration.

 ## Game Engine Plugins

 ### Unity

-The [ONE-GameHosting-SDK-Unity github repository](https://github.com/i3D-net/ONE-GameHosting-SDK-Unity) offers Unity support via a hostingplugin, a clientplugin and example projects.
+The [ONE-GameHosting-SDK-Unity](https://github.com/i3D-net/ONE-GameHosting-SDK-Unity) github repository presents a hosting plugin, a client plugin and example projects for Unity.
 ### Unreal Engine

-The [ONE-GameHosting-SDK-Unreal github repository](https://github.com/i3D-net/ONE-GameHosting-SDK-Unreal) offers Unity support via a hosting plugin, a client plugin and example projects.
-The plugins can also be installed via the [Unreal marketplace](https://www.unrealengine.com/marketplace/en-US/profile/i3D.net+Performance+Hosting).
+The [ONE-GameHosting-SDK-Unreal](https://github.com/i3D-net/ONE-GameHosting-SDK-Unreal) github repository offers a hosting plugin, a client plugin and example projects for Unreal Engine.
+The plugins can also be installed from the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/profile/i3D.net+Performance+Hosting).